NithishRamasundaram/ADS_TEAM_A_19/README.md

 examining our posture control mechanism during body movement and providing enhanced diagnosis and treatment plan.

-Project Report: MPU6050 Sensor Integration with Arduino IDE
+Project: MPU6050 Sensor Integration with Arduino IDE

 Step 1: Arduino IDE Installation
 Begin the project by installing the latest version of the Arduino IDE from the official website (https://www.arduino.cc/en/software).
 Follow the installation instructions provided for your specific operating system (Windows, macOS, or Linux).